MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ## Assign roles to groups of users

-It's common for organizations to use Azure Active Directory to organize users into logical groups for easier management.
+You can use Azure Active Directory to organize users into logical groups for easier management.
 By linking Azure Active Directory Security or Office groups to a Dynamics Team, Dynamics 365 Guides roles can be inherited by any user added to the Azure Active Directory Group.
 To get an overview of Azure Active Directory groups and managing group teams, see the following links:

 - [Groups in Microsoft 365 and Azure, and Which is Right for You](https://docs.microsoft.com/microsoft-365/community/all-about-groups)